March For England embraces Brighton

 This year, about 200 people have taken part in the main nationalist march and between 400 and 500 counter-protesters have turned out to oppose them and welcome them with the musical rhythm of Black is Black and several banners saying ‘Racists are not welcomed here.’

-One of those banners is hold by a young girl in the seafront, who prefers not to be named.
-She says without taking her eyes out of the march, “everything they say about being not racist or fascist, it is a completely lie.
+One of those baners is hold by a young girl in the seafront, who prefers not to be named.
+She says without taking her eyes out of the march, “everything they say about being not racist or facist, it is a completely lie.
 You can look at what they write on Internet and forums.
 This is just a front for very racist and violent groups.
 They are not welcomed in the city and they come here purely to rail people because they know this is a multicultural and liberal city.”

 A few meters from where the girl stands, Mark Able hands in flyers against the march and copies of the Socialist Worker newspaper.
-He defines the event as “a horrible, racist and fascist march that we keep and put up every year in Brighton even though very few Brighton people, if any, want it here.
+He defines the event as “a horrible, racist and facist march that we keep and put up every year in Brighton even though very few Brighton people, if any, want it here.
 They come down and try to intimidate people but we always get a good turn out of anti-fascists and anti-racists.”

 John, who takes part in the march wearing a St George’s Cross flag as a cape, opposes and rejects all what has been said above.
 He explains, “the March for England is a day to highlight traditional values, cultural heritage and remember the past.
 It is a celebration day. “